elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_02.md

 ## 2.1 Introduction
-This chapter is a gentle introduction to the literate programming approach, and a preview of the components that will be covered in the next few chapters.
-By the end of this chapter, it is hoped that you will find this approach useful and understand its basics.
+This chapter is a gentle introduction to the literate programming approach, with the following **learning outcomes**:

+* Understand why the old, manual approach of analysis and reporting does not facilitate reproducibility
+* Learn the key concepts of literate programming
+* Appreciate the usefulness of literate programming
+* Familiarise with (the names of) the components covered in the next few chapters

 ## 2.2 The Old Workflow
 To begin with, let me ask you a couple of questions: